The 10 Best Places to See Cherry Blossoms in DC, Maryland, and Virginia (updated for 2022)

 What are the dates of peak bloom?

-The Cherry Blossom Festival is back for 2022!
-The Blossom Kite Festival is 26-27 March on the Washington Monument Grounds.
+The Cherry Blossom Festival is back for 2024!
+The Blossom Kite Festival is March 30th (rain date on March 31st) on the Washington Monument Grounds.ย It will run from 10AM-430PM.

-Petalpalooza is a music festival taking place on April 16th!
+Petalpalooza is a music festival taking place on April 6th from 1-9PM.

 Best Places to see Cherry Blossoms and Magnolias